-The Annual Business Forum for the Gatwick Diamond – 2018 event:
+The Annual Business Forum for the Gatwick Diamond – 2018 event will take place this autumn.
+Register your interest now!

 Nearly 200 leaders from the public and private sector come together for the annual Gatwick Diamond Economic Growth Forum to identify and discuss opportunities, debate threats and celebrate success in the £22.3 billion Gatwick Diamond economy.